How it Works

 Inspection Process

 In Colorado, state regulation does not require safety inspections (tire pressure, headlights, etc.).
 However, your vehicle will be subject to a brief visual check to ensure that it does not have any visible conditions that would make it unsafe to evaluate.
-Inspectors will look for obvious fluid leaks, worn tires, etc. If your vehicle is rejected for further evaluation for safety or other reasons, you will be given aan 'Unable to Test' form stating what condition(s) must be corrected before an inspection can be performed.
+Inspectors will look for obvious fluid leaks, worn tires, etc. If your vehicle is rejected for further evaluation for safety or other reasons, you will be given an 'Unable to Test' form stating what condition(s) must be corrected before an inspection can be performed.

 All vehicles are checked for items like illuminated dashboard warning lights, the presence of gas caps and tire pressure.
 Vehicles also are checked for required components (these may vary depending upon the make and model) to ensure that they are installed, intact and in working order.
 These include catalytic converters, air injection systems and oxygen sensors.